-The City of Independence, Missouri (the "City") is a constitutional charter city and political subdivision of the State.
+The City is a constitutional charter city and political subdivision of the State.
 See the caption "THE CITY" herein and "APPENDIX A: INFORMATION CONCERNING THE CITY OF INDEPENDENCE, MISSOURI," "APPENDIX B: COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY OF INDEPENDENCE, MISSOURI FOR FISCAL YEAR ENDED JUNE 30, 2020," and "APPENDIX C: THE CITY'S 2020-2021 OPERATING BUDGET."

-Use of Bond Proceeds
+Use of Bond Proceeds and Other Funds

-The proceeds of the Series 2021 Bonds will be loaned to the City pursuant to the Financing Agreement dated as of October 1, 2015, as supplemented by a First Supplemental Financing Agreement dated as of , 2021 (together, the "Financing Agreement") each between the Board and the City.
-The Series 2021 Bonds are being issued to (i) refund and redeem the Refunded Bonds (as defined under the caption "PLAN OF FINANCE - Refunded Bonds"), (ii) fund a deposit to an account of the Debt Service Reserve Fund or the cost of obtaining a Debt Service Reserve Policy (defined herein) for the Series 2021 Bonds, and (iii) pay costs of issuance related to the Series 2021 Bonds.
+The proceeds of the Series 2021 Bonds will be loaned to the City pursuant to the Financing Agreement dated as of October 1, 2015, as supplemented by a First Supplemental Financing Agreement dated as of June 1, 2021 (together, the "Financing Agreement") each between the Board and the City.
+The Series 2021 Bonds are being issued to provide funds, together with certain other funds available to the City for such purposes, to (i) refund and redeem the Refunded Bonds (as defined under the caption "PLAN OF FINANCE - Refunded Bonds"), and (ii) pay costs of issuance related to the Series 2021 Bonds.
+Other funds available to the City will be used to fund a deposit to an account of the Debt Service Reserve Fund for the Series 2021 Bonds.
 See "PLAN OF FINANCE."